Stressing about on page SEO?

 Headlines and sub-headlines are a great place to include keyword variations, or secondary keywords.

-They can be used to answer common questions related to the topic of the article.
+They can be used to answer common questions related to the topic of the article as well.

-You can see that in one of the sub-headings on this page, the keyword “On Page SEO Checklist” is used.
+You can see that in one of the sub-headings on this page, the keyword "On-Page SEO Factors" is used.

 This is a longer keyword from the route keyword of "On Page SEO" which is searched a lot.
 So it's good practice to include it in a headline somewhere on the page.

-Use your other headlines to answer related questions to this topic.
+Use your other sub headlines to answer related questions to this topic, and keep your reader scrolling down the page.

 5. Make Your Content Sound Natural, and Leave it Alone